fiona0923/YOTO/README.md

 If you use this framework or build upon the ideas presented here, please cite:
 @unpublished{YOTO,
-title = {Deep-learning-assisted magnetoelastic multimodal intelligent haptic perception system}, author = {Du, Y., et al.}, note = {Manuscript in preparation}
+  title  = {Deep-Learning-Assisted Magnetoelastic Multimodal Intelligent Haptic Perception System}, author = {Du, Yifei and others}, note   = {Manuscript in preparation}
 }